Extremal Random Forests: Extremal Random Forest

 \end{theorem} \begin{remark} Several remarks concerning the above theorem are in place. \begin{itemize} \item[(i)] Generalized random forests \citep{wager2018estimation} require only $s\to\infty$ and $s/n \to 0$, as $n\to\infty$.
 For ERF, we have the stronger condition that also $s/k \to 0$.
 This is natural since the effective sample size for GPD estimation is of order $k$ rather than~$n$. \item[(ii)] The population version of the scale parameter depends on $n$ and is only asymptotically defined.
 In the heavy-tailed case $\xi(x) > 0$, a possible choice for $\sigma_u(x)$ in~\eqref{ass:doa} is $\xi(x) u$.
-Since we use $u = Q_x(\tau_n)$ as (population) threshold, this explains the normalizing sequence for $\hat\sigma(x)$ in~\eqref{eq:consistency}. \item[(iii)] While we only consider the heavy-tailed case $\xi(x)>0$ here, the proof for the case $\xi(x) < 0$ should be very similar.
-The case $\xi(x) = 0$ would however require a different proof strategy; we refer to \cite{zhou2009} for the unconditional case. \item[(iv)] The proof of Theorem~\ref{thm:consistency-new} reveals that under Assumption~\ref{sec:consistency}, the same data can be used to first fit the intermediate threshold model $\hat Q_x(\tau_n)$ and then to compute the exceedances as input for our localized optimization~\eqref{eq:weighted-mle}. \end{itemize} \end{remark}
+Since we use $u = Q_x(\tau_n)$ as (population) threshold, this explains the normalizing sequence for $\hat\sigma(x)$ in~\eqref{eq:consistency}. \item[(iii)] While we only consider the heavy-tailed case $\xi(x)>0$ here, the proof strategy for the case $\xi(x) < 0$ would follow a similar structure, which we discuss in Appendix~A.7.
+The case $\xi(x) = 0$, however, would require a different proof strategy; we refer to \cite{zhou2009} for the unconditional case. \item[(iv)] The proof of Theorem~\ref{thm:consistency-new} reveals that under Assumption~\ref{sec:consistency}, the same data can be used to first fit the intermediate threshold model $\hat Q_x(\tau_n)$ and then to compute the exceedances as input for our localized optimization~\eqref{eq:weighted-mle}. \end{itemize} \end{remark}

 To the best of our knowledge, Theorem~\ref{thm:consistency-new} is the first consistency proof of a forest-based maximum likelihood estimator of the GPD parameters that works for large (fixed) dimension of the predictor space and complex parameter response surfaces. \cite{WangTsai2009} show asymptotic normality for the model parameters for the heavy-tailed case, but only in the situation where the covariate dependence is linear (after a log transformation).
 There are no asymptotic results for models for generalized Pareto distributions with parameters depending in a more complex way on the covariates such as through generalized additive models \citep{CDD05, benjamin2019}, trees \citep{FLT20}, gradient boosting \citep{velthoen2021} or neural networks \citep{Olivier2022}.